 Thanks for visiting Tin and Thyme.
 If you make these blackcurrant brownies or indeed my blackcurrant chilli jam, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Blackcurrant Chocolate Brownies.
 PIN IT.